Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Venice Airport Boat veniceforvisitors.com

 Henry James said Venice was best approached by sea.
 You can follow his advice for the price of a local boat ticket.
-Also see my article on Water Taxis and my illustrated step-by-step directions to the airport's boat piers.
+Also see our article on Water Taxis.

 Venice Airport Buses veniceforvisitors.com

-Here's how to take the orange ACTV or blue ATVO bus from Venice's Marco Polo International Airport to the Piazzale Roma.
+Here's how to take the ATVO coach or the ACTV city bus from Venice's Marco Polo International Airport to the Piazzale Roma.

 Venice Airport Hotels veniceforvisitors.com